apizzo1/python-api-challenge/README.md

 ## Files Included

 * VacationPy folder - the VacationPy jupyter notebook can be found here, which contains all analysis for VacationPy part of the challenge
-* WeatherPy folder - the WeatherPy jupyter notebook can be found here, which contains all analysis for WeatherPy part of the challenge
+* WeatherPy folder -
+    * WeatherPy jupyter notebook, which contains all analysis for WeatherPy part of the challenge
+    * Output folder containing cities.csv and scatter plot visualizations
 * index.html